pcdshub/opcpa-tpr-config/README.md

       - \<cfg_name> : Configuration name
         - \<rate> : Configuration description
         - \<ch> : Channel to configure.
 Maps to channel in \<lasers>/\<channels>
-            [config attr} : The configuration will accept any configuration attribute of the pcdsdevices.tpr.TprTrigger class, such as `seqcode`, `operation`, etc.
+           - [config attr] : The configuration will accept any configuration attribute of the pcdsdevices.tpr.TprTrigger class, such as `seqcode`, `operation`, etc.

 Example configuration: